-FUNDAMENTALS I CLINICAL - 1.5 credits This clinical component is an extension of NUR151 allowing students to apply skills theoretical knowledge experiences in a clinical facility with the emphasis on the application of principles, concepts, and techniques with data collection, performing assessments on clients, identifying client problems, identifying appropriate interventions and evaluating nursing care for clients.
-Emphasis will be on application of skills theoretical knowledge experiences in a clinical facility.
+FUNDAMENTALS I CLINICAL - 1.5 credits This clinical component is an extension of NUR151 allowing students to apply skills and theoretical knowledge to experiences in a clinical facility with the emphasis on the application of principles, concepts, and techniques with data collection, performing assessments on clients, identifying client problems, identifying appropriate interventions and evaluating nursing care for clients.
+Emphasis will be on application of skills and theoretical knowledge to experiences in a clinical facility.
 NUR152 includes 48 hours of clinical instruction.
 Corequisite: NUR151.